OPENDAP/opendap.org-server/readme.md

 ## 2. Contributing and Editing Content

-The new site design for OPeNDAP.org is intended to be dynamic.
-Most of the site's content is contained within AsciiDoc markdown files that are housed within the server's `public` folder.
+OPeNDAP.org is a dynamic site.
+Most of its content is contained within AsciiDoc markdown files that are housed within the server's `./public` directory.
+These files are parsed server-side and sent to the UI.

+### 2.1 Site Design Details

+OPeNDAP.org is a web application, rather than a set of static HTML, CSS, and JavaScript files.
+Its front-end is written with Angular CLI, and its back-end is a Node.js server.
+While some pages are static HTML files, such as the homepage, most of the site's content is housed on the server and served to the front-end via a simple REST API, written with Express.js.

+This design lends itself to easy maintainability, as well as the ability to quickly and efficiently update and release new content.

-### 2.1 Editing Content
+### 2.2 Editing Content

-Examples of dynamic content stored within AsciiDoc files are...

-* About OPeNDAP
-* Software Homepage
-* Support Homepage
-* All FAQ content
-* Release notes for Hyrax versions

-In most cases, updating the website's content is as simple as...
+In most cases, editing the website's content is as simple as...

-1. Enter `./public` and locate the file that is associated with the page you'd like to edit.
-For example, the content for the About OPeNDAP page is housed within `./public/adoc/about-us.adoc`.
+1. Enter `./public/adoc` and locate the file that is associated with the page you'd like to edit.
+For example, the content for the _About OPeNDAP_ page is housed within `./public/adoc/about-us.adoc`.
 1. Update the content within the file.
-1. Commit the changes to the `opendap.org-server` Git repository.
+1. Commit and push the changes to the `opendap.org-server` Git repository.
 1. On the OPeNDAP.org host server, pull down the changes.

-For more structurally complicated pages, such as the support pages, the situation is slightly more complex.
+For more structurally complicated pages, such as the support pages, updating is slightly more complex.

-### 2.2 Editing `.conf`-driven Content
+### 2.3 Editing `.conf`-driven Content

-What I call `.conf`-driven content is web content that is loaded to the website via a configuration file.
-This is especially useful in instances where content needs to be catagorized by more than just headings.
+`.conf`-driven content is content that is loaded to the website via a configuration file.
+This is necessary in instances where content needs to be catagorized by more than just headings.
 For example, the About OPeNDAP page contains not only a simple page navigation bar at the top of the page, but also by tabbed content, such as the `Documentation` section:

 ![About OPeNDAP - Tabbed Content](./readme/tabs.PNG)